Bsoong/CS546-FinalProj/README.md

 ## How to run the program:
- 1. Using git, clone the respository and them use the following command to install the Node_modules packages:
+ 1. Using git, clone the respository and then use the following command to install the Node_modules packages:
  ```
  npm install (package)
  ```